 CHOSEN CHARITY OF THE YEAR 2020-2021

-Each year Malminder partners with a charity to offer support in the form of monthly therapy sessions, workshops and talks.
+Each year Malminder partners with a charity to offer pro bono support in the form of monthly therapy sessions, workshops and talks.

 Savera UK campaign to eliminate ‘honour’-based abuse and harmful practices and provide life-saving services to those at risk, regardless of age, culture, sexuality or gender.
 Established in 2010, Savera UK are a leading charity tackling culturally-specific abuse in the UK, including forced marriage and female genital mutilation.
 Savera UK advocate for those who need a voice and offer a completely confidential and non-judgemental service.